mcowger/blog.cowger.us/_drafts/anatomy-of-a-app-on-k8s-outage.md

 For some customers thats helping install, for some its helping with pipelines, and for others its just help containerizing applications and getting them ready to run on Kubernetes (and all that entails).

-This is the story of the first outage one application took while on K8S, the root cause, and maybe how we'll fix it.
+This is the story of the first outage one application took while on K8s, the root cause, and maybe how we'll fix it.
 Fair warning - I can't disclose the customer, or the application.

 **The Setup**

-This application is a scale out Java application, running on prem for the customer on Pivotal PKS.
-It receives requests from outside K8S, makes appropriate database calls (against a DB also outside K8S), and returns results.
+This application is a scale out Java application, running on-premises for the customer on Pivotal PKS.
+It receives requests from outside K8s, makes appropriate database calls (against a DB also outside K8s), and returns results.
 Its accessed via an Ingress, and has a standard Service endpoint. _The one goofy thing about this application is that it does a ton of processing on startup to warmup its cache, etc, and so its about 20-24 minutes worth of startup time when it can't take requests._  Thats fine - we can deal with that via liveness and readiness checks.

 It was running fine for weeks, scaled out with a Deployment to 30-ish Pods, etc.